 “I was born on October 23, 1925 in Xanthi, the one that was worth preserving, not the other one which was later built by the inland immigrants,” he said.

-He said that at the time, “the coexistence of a copy of the Belle-Epoque along with genuine Turkish minarets, gave color and content in a social melting pot from all corners of the Greek world, who coincidentally found themselves living in the border region and dance the Charleston in public squares.”
+He said that at the time, “the coexistence of a copy of the Belle-Epoque along with genuine Turkish minarets, gave color and content in a social melting pot from all corners of the Greek world, who coincidentally found themselves living in the border region and dancing the Charleston in public squares.”

 “My mother was from Adrianople, daughter of Konstantinos Arvanitidis, and my father from Myrthio of Rethymnon, Crete,” he revealed.
 “I am the birth product of two people who, as far as I know, have never worked together, except when they decided to make me.
 That is why I have within me thousands of contradictions and all the difficulties in the world.
 But my bourgeois consciousness, along with my so-called tenure as a European, brought an impressive result.”